rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-04-running-angular-10-in-internet-explorer-11-date-2021-02-04.md

 ## Importing core-js in polyfills.js

-Symbols, promise etc will not work in IE11 unless you put core-js in the polyfills.
-Therefore, please import core-js in polyfills.
+Symbols, promise etc. will not work in IE11 unless you put `core-js` in the `polyfills`.
+Therefore, please import `core-js` in `polyfills`.

 `import 'core-js'`